dilipthelip/ApacheKafka/README.md

 ### How to instantiate a producer?
 - 	Run the following command **kafka-console-producer.bat --broker-list localhost:9092 --topic my_topic**
-- 	Once the above command is run, you can have the window open and type whatever you want.After each enter the message gets pushed to the broker.
+- 	Once the above command is run, you can have the window open and type whatever you want.Every time you press the **Enter** key the message gets pushed to the broker.